doodlum/sfse-asi-loader/README.md

 ### 📦 Deployment

-This plugin template comes with a simple custom deployer script to enable custom distribution rules fitting most use cases.
 To get started on adding custom deploy rules, check out the [default examples](Plugin/dist/rules).
 | action    | usage                                                        |
 | --------- | ------------------------------------------------------------ |